Citi Benefits Handbook

 Notice of Benefit Determination on Appeal

-You will receive written or electronic notice of the benefit determination upon review.
+You will receive a written or an electronic notice of the benefit determination upon review.
 In the event your claim is denied on appeal, the notice will provide:

 - The specific reason or reasons for the denial of the appeal;